 Many money transfer services do their best to keep their customers informed of the latest trends in scams.
-If you are ever in doubt that you may be scammed, I suggest contacting the money transfer service directly.
+If you are ever in doubt that you may be scammed, we suggest contacting the money transfer service directly.

 Cash pickup services are the best and worst of money transfer.
 It is perfect for making occasional cash transfers to friends and family, but it can also be used for a broad range of criminal uses as well.

-Here is a quick summary of the pros and cons of using cash pickup:
+Here is a quick summary the pros and cons of using cash pickup:

 - Secure transactions

 - Easy to use

 What we don’t

 - Limits to low values

 If you are looking to make regular payments to a bank account, you might like to consider a service that offers a recurring payment feature.